Film Photography News — April 2023 Recap

 Chinon Belami AF Point-and-Shoot Camera Review — I thought it was a “meh” camera, though it’s also a fun one to handle (it flips!)

-Kosmo Foto Mono 100 Film Review — a medium-contrast black and white film in a pretty box.
+Kosmo Foto Mono 100 Film Review — a medium-contrast black-and-white film in a pretty box.
 Yes, it’s rebranded.

 Polaroid Film Characteristic Curves — instant film isn’t always easy to get good results from.
 If you understand dynamic range and know how to read film characteristic curves, this free download PDF is for you.